Subject to Change / Sujet à changement.

 Cecilia Wemmert, Medical student. email@example.com.
 Department of Clinical Sciences, Umea University Professional development Building Qb plan 3 Norrlands University Hospital SE-90185 UMEA Sweden.
 Phone +4670 602 60 08.
 Cecilia Wemmert, is doing her last year as medical student on Umea University in Sweden, with planned graduation June 2017.
 Cecilia’s area of special interest is psychiatry, trauma and dissociation.
 Along with her medical studies she started a research project about health and treatment for former cult members.
 Cecilia is giving lecturers on undue influence and cults. firstname.lastname@example.org

 Doni Whitsett, PhD, LCSW, is a Clinical Professor at the USC Suzanne Dworak-Peck School of Social Work where she teaches various courses in practice, behavior, mental health, and human sexuality.
 She has been working with cult-involved clients and their families for over 20 years and gives lectures to students and professionals on this topic.
 She has presented at national and international conferences in Madrid, Poland, Canada, and in Australia, where she helped organize two conferences in Brisbane.
 Her talks have included The Psychobiology of Trauma and Child Maltreatment (2005, Madrid) and Why Cults Are Harmful: A Neurobiological View of Interpersonal Trauma (2012, Montreal).
 Her publications include The Psychobiology of Trauma and Child Maltreatment (Cultic Studies Review, Vol. 5, No. 3, 2006), A Self Psychological Approach to the Cult Phenomenon (Journal of Social Work, 1992), Cults and Families (Families in Society, Vol. 84, No. 4, 2003), which she coauthored with Dr. Stephen Kent, and Why cults are harmful: Neurobiological speculations on inter-personal trauma.
 ICSA Today, Vol. 5, No. 1, 2014.
+Dr. Whitsett also has a specialty in Sexuality and was awarded a Fulbright Specialist Scholarship in 2016 to study, teach, and do research on this topic in China.
 Email: email@example.com Phone: (323) 907-2400

 Allen Tate Wood.
 Former vice president of the Dallas branch of the Cult Awareness Network.
 I am listed by Fact.Net as a cult expert.
 Early contributor to the American Family Foundation.
 I have given testimony on the Moon organization before the Frazer Committee, The United States Supreme Court and her Majesty’s High Court in London.
 I have been engaged in cult awareness education since 1975.
 Between 1986 and 2013 I worked as a drug and alcohol counselor in Texas, California, and New Hampshire.
 I did this addiction counseling and teaching in county jails, state prisons, probation and parole offices, and in private treatment centers.
 A lot of my teaching and writing has focused on the structural similarities between thought reform and addiction.
 I continue to remark on the functional similarity between doctrine for the ideologue and psychological defense structure for the addict.
 Both serve to protect an interior from new information.
 I have lectured on the psychology of the Cult Phenomenon in the UK, the US and Mexico.
 I am also the co-author of MoonStruck: A Memoir of My Life in a Cult ( an autobiographical tour de force) and two papers on the cult phenomenon: “Three Elements of Cult Counseling” and “My Four and One Half Years with The Lord of the Flies”.
 E-mail firstname.lastname@example.org.
 Web site www.allentwood.com